MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-security-smartscreen.md

 # Microsoft Edge support for Windows Defender SmartScreen

-Windows Defender SmartScreen (SmartScreen) is a service that Microsoft Edge uses to keep you safe while you browse the web.
+Windows Defender SmartScreen is a service that Microsoft Edge uses to keep you safe while you browse the web.
 Windows Defender SmartScreen provides an early warning system against websites that might engage in phishing attacks or attempt to distribute malware through a focused attack.

 In addition to learning about the benefits of using Windows Defender SmartScreen, and how it works, you'll learn how to turn this service On or Off.